andaley/homesoon/README.md

 ### Feature List

-- [x] Scrape data from Craigslist and store in database (Python, SQLite)
+- [x] Scrape data from Craigslist, parse, and store in database (Python, SQLite)
+    - [x] Store data from SF Bay Area
+    - [x] Add support for Portland
+    - [x] Add support for Seattle
+    - [x] Automate `seed.py` to add any city, given the Craigslist prefix
 - [x] Set up HTML form for querying database by price, number of bedrooms, and proximity to work/point of interest (Google Geocoding Service, Google Places API)
+- [x] Query database for posts within users' desired distance (Euclidean distance formula, Python)
 - [x] Display search results as markers on a map (Google Maps API, Javascript / jQuery)
+- [x] Allow user to modify search (HTML, jQuery, AJAX)
 - [x] When user clicks on a result, calculate the commute time and distance from that location to their work/point of interest (Google Distance Matrix, AJAX)
-- [x] Calculate commute time according to their preferred method of transportation (driving, public transportation, bicycling, or walking), and link to directions in separate tab (Google Distance Matrix, AJAX)
+    - [x] Calculate commute time according to preferred method of transportation (driving, public transportation, bicycling, or walking), and link to directions in separate tab
+- [x] Calculate average price of search results (Python, AJAX)
+    - [x] Compare each post with average price
+- [x] Allow users to sign in or sign up for an account (Python)
+- [x] Allow users to save a post and commute time for later viewing (SQLite, AJAX, Javascript)
+   - [x] Allow users to remove a post from their list of favorites
+- [x] Display charts with information about users' search (Chart.js, Javascript)
+    - [x] Show number of posts and average rent
+    - [x] Show number of posts if user were willing to pay more or commute farther
+- [x] Display charts about Craigslist data in general (Chart.js, SQLite)
-- [x]
+    - [x] Number of 1, 2, or 3 bedroom places
+    - [x] Average price of 1, 2, or 3 bedrooms places per city

 ### Installation